 If what you’re after is a simple, straightforward, good ol’ fashioned cocktail bar, then it should be perfectly obvious that you’re in the wrong place.
 But The East Bar is as close as Sketch will come to any sense of normalcy.

 Of course – that said – it is set inside a giant, spaceship like globe, completely white on the outside, with a totally circular sunken bar in the centre of the room on the inside.
 The scattered newspapers you’ll notice are actually menus, and on those menus are a typically quirky selection of cocktails, with a few classics thrown in for good measure.

-If, while you’re in the spaceship-like bar you feel the call of nature, then you can simply walk up onto it’s roof (seriously, the bar is enclosed within a space so large there are stairs on either side of the door snaking around the outside of the bar and above it), and check out the strangest loos in London.
+If, while you’re in the spaceship-like bar you feel the call of nature, then you can simply walk up onto its roof (seriously, the bar is enclosed within a space so large, there are stairs on either side snaking around and above the outside of the bar), and check out the strangest loos in London.